-This class will consist of thirty-one class meetings and four assignments.
-Two of your assignments will be written essays exploring various aspects of argumentation.
+This class consists of four major assignments and lots of in-class discussion.
+Class participation is worth twenty percent of your grade, so it essential you participate in discussions if you want to to receive a good grade.

+Two of your assignments will be written essays.
+The first, the Exploratory Essay, requires you to explore a controversial issue and fairly explain what each side of the debate thinks.
+The second essay, the Analytical Essay, requires you to choose a written argument from the textbook (or elsewhere, with my approval) and thoroughly explain how it goes about making its case.
 Both essays will begin with a brief (no more than 500 word) proposal to be turned in on the assigned dates (please refer to the schedule at the end of this syllabus).
 Your proposal should briefly outline the subject of your essay and the rhetorical approach you intend to take.
-After the instructor has approved your proposal, you will need to prepare a rough draft of your essay and bring two printed copies to class for peer-review before composing and submitting your final draft.
-Your penultimate assignment will be a multimodal group project in which 4-5 students will take a position on an issue and give a 15-20 minute long presentation on said issue.
+After I have approved your proposal, you will need to prepare a rough draft of your essay and bring two printed copies to class for peer-review on the assigned dates.
+After receiving feedback from both myself and your peers, you should be well prepared to write your final draft.

+Your penultimate assignment will be a multimodal group project in which groups of 4-5 students will take a position on an issue and give a 15-20 minute long presentation on said issue.
 This presentation must be accompanied by a visual aid such as a Power Point presentation.

-The final assignment will be a reflective essay in which you will explain what you have learned over the course of the semester and how you have developed as a writer.
-This essay will accompany a portfolio of your writing to be compiled in-class during our last meeting.
-In-depth descriptions of each assignment will be available under the "Assignments" tab in Canvas.
+In lieu of a final, you will need to write a reflective essay in which you explain what you have learned in this class and how you have developed as a writer.
+This essay will accompany a portfolio of your writing to be compiled in-class during our final meeting.
+In-depth descriptions of each assignment will be available under the "Assignments" tab on Canvas.

 Please note that all essays must adhere to proper MLA format.
 Essays must be double-spaced and typed in 12 point Times New Roman font.
-The student's name, the date of the assignment, the course number and section, and the name of the instructor should be located in the top-left corner of the first page of the essay.
+The student's name, the date of the assignment, the course number and section, and the name of the instructor (Hansen) should be located in the top-left corner of the first page.
 Each page must be numbered and a word count must be included on the last page.
 Please see the Essay Sample under the "Pages" tab on Canvas for more information on how to properly format your essays.
 Failure to adhere to proper formatting will result in a grading penalty.

 With the exception of printed copies of your rough draft for peer-review, all assignments are to be turned in electronically via Canvas.
 Do not hand in physical copies of your work.
-Assignments must be submitted to Canvas by 2:59pm the day they are due or they will be considered late.
+Assignments must be submitted to Canvas by 4:29pm the day they are due or they will be considered late.